Saki Fujita

 Sakiko Fujita (藤田 咲子, Fujita Sakiko), known professionally as Saki Fujita (藤田 咲, Fujita Saki), is a Japanese voice actress.
-She is best known for voicing Akagi in Kantai Collection, Ayano Sugiura in YuruYuri, Yukari Kotozume/Cure Macaron in Kirakira PreCure a la Mode, Torako Koshi in My Deer Friend Nokotan and providing voice samples for the Vocaloid software Hatsune Miku.
+She is best known for voicing Akagi in Kantai Collection, Ayano Sugiura in YuruYuri, Yukari Kotozume/Cure Macaron in Kirakira PreCure a la Mode, Torako Koshi in My Deer Friend Nokotan, and providing the main voice samples for the Vocaloid software Hatsune Miku.

 Fujita also sang the ending theme to Tokimeki Memorial Only Love, "Kiseki no Kakera", (奇跡のかけら) along with Yuki Makishima and Yukako Yoshikawa, and the opening songs for Working!! – Someone Else, Coolish Walk, Now!!!Gamble with Kana Asumi and Eri Kitamura.